 If I'm traveling, whether somewhere new or not, I look at the satellite image of the area and find a new green space that I haven't been to yet to explore.
 Better yet, bring someone you love along with you and explore the season together.

-Switch up my skincare routine for nourishing + protective properties.
+Switch up my skincare routine for nourishing and protective properties

 It's no secret that you and I use our skincare rituals as self-care no matter the season.
 Because the holidays are busier than normal and typically tend to be filled with travel and cold, dry weather for me, I bring along a bag of my go-to winter skincare products:

-- Full Moon Cleansing Balm for daily deep nourishment and cleansing.
+- Seatide Daily Cleanser for daily deep nourishment and cleansing.

 As you can see, there are a number of things that you can do to support your holistic health through the winter.
 I hope that one of these ideas inspires your self-care routines this holiday season.